TomosRich/PLIF-Processing/README.md

 ## Help with PLIF

-For questions relating to this code and PLIF in general you are welcome to reach out to the corresponding author of this repository and paper (tom.jared.rich@gmail.com).
+For questions relating to this code and PLIF in general you are welcome to reach out to the corresponding author of this repository and paper (tom.jared.rich@gmail.com) or (tjr1u19@soton.ac.uk).

 ## License